microsoft/vscode-generator-code/README.md

 * Import any assets required for your extension e.g. tmBundles or the VS Code Library
 * For Extensions: Set-up `launch.json` for running your extension and attaching to a process

+## History

+* 1.0.0: Generates a VS Code extension for TypeScript 2.0.3
+* 0.10.x: Generates a VS Code extension for TypeScript 1.8.10

 ## License

 [MIT](LICENSE)